Thorndon, New Zealand

 Thorndon is a historic inner suburb of Wellington, the capital city of New Zealand.
-Because the suburb is relatively level compared to the hilly terrain elsewhere in Wellington it contained Wellington's elite residential area until its best was destroyed in the 1960s by a new motorway and the erection of tall office buildings on the sites of its Molesworth Street retail and service businesses.
+Because the suburb is relatively level compared to the hilly terrain elsewhere in Wellington it contained Wellington's elite residential area until it changed in the 1960s with the building of a new motorway and the erection of tall office buildings on the sites of its Molesworth Street retail and service businesses.

 Before Thorndon was Thorndon it was Haukawakawa and in 1824 Pipitea Pā was settled at its southern end.
-More recently Pipitea Marae and the land under the Government Centre have been separated from Thorndon and the name Pipitea returned to them in 2003.
+More recently Pipitea Marae and the land under the Government Centre have been separated from Thorndon and the name Pipitea returned in 2003.
 The reclamations have been included in the new suburb Pipitea.

-Thorndon combines the home of government and upmarket residential accommodation.
+Thorndon combines the home of government and residential accommodation.
 It is located at the northern end of the Central Business District.

 History

 Pipitea has been said to have been named for the pipi beds along Thorndon Quay.

 Ngāti Mutunga from Taranaki established the fortified village, Pipitea Pā, in 1824 on the Haukawakawa flats.
 Then the Ngāti Mutunga left on the sailing ship Rodney in 1835 settling in the Chatham Islands and Te Āti Awa occupied the pā.
 The pā declined after European settlement though some people remained there into the 20th century.
 There were other villages near 191 Thorndon Quay and near the junction of Hobson Street with Fitzherbert Terrace.
 The Pā's gardens reached parliament grounds and the Botanic Garden.
+A mural Kaiota was painted in 2023 on Bowen Street referencing Māori cultivations of the area of the homesteads Pakuo Pā and Raurimu Kainga.

-Part of the pā site opened in 1980 as an urban marae.
+Part of the previous pā site opened in 1980 as an urban marae.
 The site transferred to Te Āti Awa/Taranaki whānui as part of the local Treaty Settlement in 2009.

 Pipitea Marae and its meeting house, Te Upoko o te Ika a Māui, is a meeting place for Taranaki Whānui ki te Upoko o te Ika and Te Āti Awa.

 Thorndon, like Te Aro, is one of the few comparatively flat areas on the harbour.
 Haukawakawa / Thorndon flats became a significant part of Port Nicholson's first organised European settlement in 1840.
 S C Brees described it in 1848 as "the court end of town".
 European settlers built their houses alongside the Maori settlement of Pipitea and the New Zealand Company named all the flats Thorndon after the estate of W H F Petre one of their directors.